jackyzha0/quartz/content/index.md

 To make the most of this resource, consider the following:

-- Use the table of contents to explore specific topics or courses.
+- Use the [[table of content]] to explore specific topics or courses.
 - Feel free to use the search feature to find keywords, topics, or specific notes.
 - I've linked related notes for easy cross-referencing and understanding.